harsheee/sleeper/README.md

 Sleep Detector by Harshi Gupta

 Hi, this sleep detector is one of my first major projects and as a beginner it was really fun to make it.
-It was so fun and thrilling that I am somehow sad that the program ends today (29th May 2022) and I will have to say goodbye to my project (not really, there will forever be changes to be implemented to make it better and better.)

 I started on the project having absolutely nothing to very little knowledge about python and at the end- I can say that I have gained a lot of exposure and knowledge and I would keep using everything I learnt here for my other projects as well.